Thiesant/retail_DB2_to_3.3.5a_DBC_python_script/M2_Sound_Events_Extractor_README.md

     WARNING: MD21 format detected!
     This is either:
     1. A Legion+ (7.0+) model
-    2. A fucked up downport of a 3.3.5a .m2 file
+    2. A questionable downport of a 3.3.5a .m2 file

 Found 2 total events at offset 0xc520
   [0] $DSL: SoundEntryID=145678, Bone=3, Pos=(1.2, 0.0, -0.5)